Milestones

 The Technology Stack

-MacSurf exists because of several remarkable pieces of technology, most of them older than the machine itself:
+MacSurf exists because of several pieces of technology, most of them older than the machine itself:

 NetSurf (netsurf-browser.org)